-Providing both informal or formal data regarding the use of a practice, feedback is most effective when it is specific, positive, and timely.
+Effective feedback provides both informal or formal data regarding the use of a practice.
+It is most effective when the feedback is specific, positive, and timely.
 Performance feedback is not evaluative, but rather clarifies how an educator's practice impacts student learning.
 Some type of performance feedback should be part of every coaching cycle.